simplysparsh/BabyMusic-AI/udio_api.md

                             description: >-
-                              The time when the task started processing. the time from created_at to time of started_at is time the job spent in the "staged“ stage and/or the"pending" stage if there were any.
+                              The time when the task started processing. the time from created_at to time of started_at is time the job spent in the "staged" stage and/or the"pending" stage if there were any.
                           ended_at:
                             type: string